- CBD tolerance varies from person to person.

 But when it comes to tolerance, there are unique aspects of CBD that set it apart from other substances – aspects that make the idea of building a tolerance to it far more complex than one might initially think.

 At the heart of our body’s interaction with CBD lies the endocannabinoid system (ECS).
 It is through this system that CBD is thought to provide its potential benefits.

-It’s essential to bear in mind, though, that CBD is not a magical one-size-fits-all solution that will work the same for every single person.
+It’s essential to remember, though, that CBD is not a magical one-size-fits-all solution that will work the same for everyone.
 This means that even if your friends report that CBD oil or CBD gummies helped them sleep better, you may not experience the same effects.